Enabling Enhanced Domains

 Enhanced domains offer the following benefits:

-- Stability - With no instance names, your organization's URLs remain stabilized when your organization is moved to another Salesforce instance.
+• Stability - With no instance names, your organization's URLs remain stable when your organization is moved to another Salesforce instance.

 Potential Impacts of Enhanced Domains

 Practifi works hard to ensure no adverse impacts on our clients when a new security feature is released.
 The Practifi team has tested several Salesforce environments and has determined that installing enhanced domains will have minimal impact on most firms.
-For clients with more complex technology dependencies, we recommend testing those in a sandbox environment before enabling enhanced domains in production.
+For clients with more complex technology dependencies, we recommend testing those dependencies in a sandbox environment before enabling enhanced domains in production, so any issues can be resolved before they reach your users.

-As an added assurance, you can enable and disable the feature as long as you do so before the mandated enablement in Winter '24.
+As an added assurance, you can turn the feature on and off at any point before the mandated enablement in Winter '24.
 If enhanced domains aren't deployed in your Salesforce organization before Salesforce deploys the feature for you, here are some potential issues that may arise:

-Users can experience errors when attempting to access Salesforce, including but not limited to Experience Cloud sites, Salesforce Sites and Visualforce pages.
+• Users may encounter errors when accessing Salesforce, including, but not limited to, Experience Cloud sites, Salesforce Sites, and Visualforce pages.

-Please note: To avoid these issues, we recommend that you test and deploy enhanced domains in a sandbox and deploy enhanced domains in production before Salesforce deploys the feature for you.
+Please note: To avoid these issues, we recommend that you test enhanced domains in a sandbox and deploy them in production before Salesforce deploys the feature for you.

 Additional Resources